HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 >  - Send a notification of identity verification, including an email or telephone contact information for the Identity Provider, by postal mail to the verified Address of Record, or to an email address or mobile or alternative number that had already been registered to the person in the Identity Provider’s system OR that appears on a utility bill in their name that is additionally submitted as identity evidence and is consistent with other evidence.
 The absence of multiple pieces of identity evidence in IDIAL1.6 is deemed acceptable given that there is some nominal fraud protection introduced by requiring this notification.
 >
 > **IDIAL1.8** requirements:
->  - Two Fair or stronger pieces of evidence were used to verify first name, last name, date of birth, and home street address--for example:
+>  - One Strong plus one Fair or stronger piece of evidence were used to verify first name, last name, date of birth, and home street address--for example:
->      - Two of:  1) US state-issued driver's license or other Fair or stronger photo ID confirmed by comparison to individual and consistent with other demographics submitted by the individual; 2) medical record number (and the medical record number issuer can verify that the number is consistent with other demographics submitted by the individual); or 3) insurance card (and information on card is consistent with other demographics submitted by the individual) OR
+>      - Two of:  1) US state-issued driver's license or other Strong photo ID confirmed by comparison to individual and consistent with other demographics submitted by the individual; 2) medical record number (consistent with [DirectTrust Guidance for Authentication of Individual Identity](https://directtrust.app.box.com/s/wr4qa2pqbetxyp78sbtfci5jlzofis67/file/1025491591524) when using a medical record as evidence, plus the medical record number issuer can verify that the number is consistent with other demographics submitted by the individual); or 3) insurance card (and information on card is consistent with other demographics submitted by the individual) OR
->      - US state- or nationally-issued photo ID confirmed by comparison to individual plus mobile number billed to the individual
+>      - US state- or nationally-issued photo ID confirmed by comparison to individual plus mobile number billed to the individual (The mobile number appears on a bill including the individual's name that is submitted as identity evidence and is consistent with other evidence.)
 >  - Declaration of Identity attestation by the individual indicates that all submitted information including first name, last name, date of birth, and home street address represents their own identity.
 >  - Verify the individual's physical residential Address of Record
 >  - Notification, including an email or telephone contact information for the Identity Provider, is either sent by postal mail to the verified Address of Record or sent via SMS to the mobile number verified as billed to the individual by name.
-(The mobile number appears on a bill including the individual's name that is submitted as identity evidence and is consistent with other evidence.)
 >
-> **IAL2/IDIAL2** requirements:
+> **IDIAL2** requirements:
 >  - One Strong plus two Fair or stronger pieces of evidence (for example: State driver's license confirmed by comparison to individual, a Fair or stronger photo ID confirmed by comparison to individual, and one other piece of Fair or stronger evidence verified) OR one Superior/Very Strong piece of evidence (for example: Government-issued passport, REAL ID, Enhanced ID, or US Military ID); this photo ID is confirmed by comparison to the individual.
 >  - Declaration of Identity attestation by the individual indicates that all submitted information including first name, last name, date of birth, and home street address represents their own identity.
 >  - Verify the individual's physical residential Address of Record.
 >  - Notification, including an email or telephone contact information for the Identity Provider, is either sent by postal mail to the verified Address of Record or sent via SMS to the mobile number verified as billed to the individual by name.
-(The mobile number appears on a bill including the individual's name that is submitted as identity evidence and is consistent with other evidence.)
+(Mobile number verification means the number appeared on a bill including the individual's name that was submitted as identity evidence and was consistent with other evidence.)
 >
 > **Additional Examples of Strong Evidence:**
 >1.
 US State- or territory-issued regular (not REAL ID or Enhanced ID) driver's license or ID card including a photograph